siutanwong/Scrape_Doctor_Profile_Data/README.md

 ### Scrape Doctor Profile Data from State's Board of Medicine Websites

-an example to use selenium + lxml to extract table data from web pages.
+an example of using <strong>selenium + lxml</strong> to extract table data from web pages.

 I'll use the Washington DC board of medicine website as an example: https://app.hpla.doh.dc.gov/Weblookup/